denoland/docs/runtime/tutorials/chat_app.md

+---
-# Chat application with WebSocket
+title: "Chat application with WebSocket"
+oldUrl:
+  - /runtime/manual/examples/chat_app/
+---

 In this tutorial we'll create a simple chat app using Deno.
 Our chat app will allow multiple chat clients connected to the same backend to send group messages